 VLAN Tagging is used when a link needs to carry traffic for more than one VLAN.
 VLAN ( virtual local area network) is logically or simply a group of network devices.
-When we create a VLAN tagging on a switch, then we actually break a broadcast domain or we can say a VLAN break broadcast domain at layer2 we use VLAN and one VLAN defines one broadcast domain.
+When we create a VLAN tagging on a switch, then we actually break a broadcast domain or we can say a VLAN breaks the broadcast domain at layer2 we use VLAN and one VLAN defines one broadcast domain.

 The advantage of VLAN Tagging:

 - Reduce the size of the broadcast domain.

 - VLAN allows us to add an additional layer of security.